 So is Shelly going to displace Itead (makers of the Sonoff series of mains controllers who have been around for some time) on grounds of price?
 No, not a hope in hell.. but could they have some other advantage?

-Well, yes is the short answer.
+Well, yes is the short answer to the second part above.
 Whether that is enough for you is another matter.
 Here are a couple of points to consider.
 The Shelly One, like the Sonoff Basic has a relay output – you can turn things (lights, heaters, alarms for example) on and off via a variety of means in both cases.
 Sonoffs are cheap, have been around for some time and they have nice new boxes.
 Shelly One is smaller but the box is not so nice – there are a ton of differences but here are ones that matter to me.

 Both Sonoff Basic and Shelly One can do more than merely turn things on and off but then in both cases it gets more complicated.
 We’ll skip that for now except to say the Shelly One has a non-isolated SW connection for, say an on/off button.
 Use by all means but don’t actually touch that screw terminal when the unit i connected to power.